 Today, we will be sharing “what we have learned about blogging.”
 I have learned so much through blogging and I want to be transparent and REAL with y’all when it comes to the game of blogging.
 Come 2016, I will be blogging for 3 years and my blogging game has changed a lot from when I first started.
 I thought of different ways of writing this post, but my goal is to share with you the “reality of blogging.”
 This is an honest perception of my blogging journey.
 Different things work for different people, but I learned so much from blogging with the help of these 5 pointers that I am sharing with you.

 1. Invest in your blog- if you are serious about blogging, invest in it.
 In order to make money, you (may) have to spend money.
 I am Frugal Fran and the cheapest person I know.
 Let me state the facts…this tip literally took me a while to learn.
 I remember early on in my blogging journey, I assumed that once I hit publish, the ball would get rolling, but I did not invest in my blog properly to make the ball roll.
 I had a wonky camera, I did not purchase a domain, my blog template was whack…I was doing everything wrong and I could not understand.
-It was not until I was reading a fellow bloggers post about their blogging tools did I realize that I need to make some changes and if I want to brand myself and live up to my style I would have to invest in myself and in my blog.
+It was not until I was reading a fellow bloggers post about their blogging tools did I realize that I need to make some changes and if I want to brand myself (for example, looking into a list of logo generators to build a brand) and live up to my style I would have to invest in myself and in my blog.
 Below are some tools that I have invested in that has taken my blog from a 1 to a 8.
 I am not perfect, my blog is not perfect, BUT it has improved since making these changes.

 If you visit some of my earlier post, you may have noticed that my photo’s suck…like BIG time.
 Invest in a good camera and learn how to use it.
 There are plenty of tutorials on Pinterest that can help aid you into taking good photos.